 Why Is There A Need For Family Involvement?

+“The goal of family therapy is to help family members improve communication, solve family problems, understand and handle special family situations, and create a better functioning home environment. ” That is according to Dave Kaplowitz, LMFT, CGP.
 Now, going back to the idea of family counseling, why is it needed?
 Experts call substance or alcohol abuse as a family disease, and therefore, everyone in the family must heal together, not just the addict.
 Along with the person who is chemically dependent, his or her spouse, children, and siblings also need the support and guidance from mental health professionals by undergoing a family counseling and treatment program for alcoholics and drug addicts.
 They have been through a lot of heartaches just because their loved one has an addiction.

 Some Ways Wherein Alcohol And Drug Addiction Affect A Family